Estimating the best separable approximation of non-pure spin-squeezed states

+The optimal $\ket{b}$ is then the eigenvector of the largest eigenvalue of the matrix given by $\bra{a} (\varrho - \sigma_{k-1} + \lambda \mathbb{1}) \ket{a}$ (at fixed $\ket{a}$).
+Repeating this step and alternating between fixing $\ket{a}$ or $\ket{b}$ moves the state iteratively closer to the optimal solution by monotonically increasing the overlap.
+This scheme will in general only converge to a local maximum of the overlap function.
+This algorithm straightforwardly extends to multipartite states that are fully separable.
+If the states have some symmetry, such as permutational invariance, as we will explain, it is possible to simplify this procedure further. \item Add the resulting $\ket{v_{i}^{(k)}}$ to the ensemble $\{\ket{v_{i}^{(0)}}, \ket{v_{i}^{(1)}}, ..., \ket{v_{i}^{(k-1)}}\}$ and update the probabilities by solving the optimization

+with $\sigma_k = \sum_i p_i^{(k)} \ketbra{v_i^{(k)}}$, now including the new product state.
+In our numerical studies, this step is solved using a sequential quadratic programming routine. \item Convergence check: If the target state is very close to the optimal state or does not get any closer, stop the algorithm and output $\sigma = \sigma_k$.
+Otherwise, proceed with step 2.
+Formally, to ensure rigorously that the ansatz gets sufficiently close to the target (i.e., such that their difference is a separable state) one can rely on results on the so-called separable ball around the maximally mixed state~\cite{gurvitsbarnum2002,Braunsteinetal1999,zyczkowskietal1998,KampermannPRA1012}. \end{enumerate}

+Once the algorithm has stopped, compute the upper bound to the entanglement monotone $D(\rho, \sigma)$ corresponding to the final ansatz $\sigma$.

+Note that instead of considering the two-norm distance in step 3, one can also consider a different distance measure, e.g., the one appearing in the definition of the concrete monotone.
+However, in all cases we considered, the two-norm distance performed best in terms of convergence speed and numerical stability.
 Overall, the iterative procedure described here provides a separable state that is closer and closer to the target state $\varrho$ and will eventually converge or can be terminated at will, e.g., when the distance is close to a given value depending on a given precision.